MykleR/discord-event-bot/README.md

 # Discord Event Manager Bot
-This is the sample code of a discord event manager bot, that I amde a while ago.
+This is the sample code of a discord event manager bot, that I made a while ago.
+So the project is no longer updated...

 ## Table of contents
 * [General info](#general-info)